MetPX/sarracenia/docs/source/How2Guides/Admin.rst

 Sarra works by having a downstream pump re-advertise products from an upstream one.
 Sarra needs all the configuration of a subscription, but also needs the configuration to post to the downstream broker.
 The feeder account on the broker is used for this sort of work, and is a semi-administrative user, able to publish data to any exchange.
 Assume apache is set up (not covered here) with a document root of /var/www/html.
-The linux account we have created to run all the sr processes is '*sarra*', so we make sure the document root is writable to those processes::
+The linux account we have created to run all the sr3 processes is '*sarra*', so we make sure the document root is writable to those processes::

   sarra@boule:~$ cd ~/.config/sarra/sarra